 There are too many to squeeze into a short bio so let’s just meet for coffee and chat about life!

 Hi!
 I’m Ethan!

 I was born in a small town in Arkansas, and raised in an even smaller town (like a few hundred people small).
 I eventually moved off to college at Arkansas State University where, five years later, I earned a teaching degree.
 I also met my future wife Heather there!
-I currently work as a Science teacher at the Edmond S. Meany Middle School.
+I am currently the 8th grade Science Teacher and Educational Technologist at the Edmond S. Meany Middle School.

 I grew up going to church with my mother and brother.
 In that small country church I learned a lot of foundational things about the Bible, but I never found my faith.
 Once in college, the emptiness and shallowness I had with my friends left me feeling alone.
 I found community, and eventually faith, through a ministry at my university.
 After finding this, I knew it wasn’t something for me to harbor.
 I wanted other people to have what I experienced, and that led me here!

 I really love to explore where I am.
 One of my favorite things to do is to go to new places near where I live, and try new foods!
 I really love spending time just having fun with my friends and meeting new people.
 I am really passionate about community and politics.
 I find a weird amount of fun in having long talks about hard issues.

 From small town Arkansas to Seattle, Washington, my journey has led many places.
 I grew up in Mountain View, AR to a dedicated Mama and Daddy and life was pretty much like your average country song.
 I was the first in my family to attend and graduate from college all thanks to two sacrificial parents and God.
 At Arkansas State University, a campus ministry stole my heart and I knew God was calling me to follow Him.
 The community I found there changed my life and I experienced God's love like never before.